Value/View and Device Execution Model

 • spans, CHAI-managed arrays, or managed pointers valid in the selected execution space;

-• no traversal of host-only object graphs inside the kernel body.
+• no traversal of host-only object graphs inside the RAJA lambda body.

 Two related shapes appear in the current code.